Scientific Name

 How to Grow and Care

 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
-Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
-Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil… – See more at: How to Grow and Care for Echinopsis
+Cut offsets close to the stem at the narrowest possible place.
+When rooting cacti from cuttings, let the fresh cut dry out slightly on a paper towel and cut the cacti at the narrowest possible place.
+After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous or slightly rough opening.
+Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

 Links